DeepSeek V4 Pro vs Qwen3.6-Max

 Deep dive

 Choose DeepSeek V4 Pro when reasoning depth, larger context windows, and broader provider choice are central to the workload.
-Choose Qwen3.6-Max when provider fit are more important.
+Choose Qwen3.6-Max when vision-heavy evaluation are more important.
 For production, rerun your own prompts through the exact provider, region, and tool stack you plan to ship.
-This keeps the decision grounded in measurable tradeoffs instead of brand-level assumptions.
-It also helps separate model capability from provider packaging, which can change cost and latency.

 FAQ